 The HSOS sampling strategy was consolidated in 2024 to provide a credible and logical coverage methodology clearly communicable to users.
-The prior objective of this methodology is to capture the needs of a larger population in northern Syrian population by selecting communities based on their population size.
+It consists in a stratified random sampling by communities according to their population size.
 The logic is to assess less communities with fewer inhabitants, while covering more communities with larger population.
-It is worth mentioning that the situation in small/rural communities will still be taken into account with this strategy although they will be less represented relatively to larger communities.
+Therefore, rural communities will be included in the sampling strategy but more coverage will be given to communities with larger population estimates.